bluelightning32/vs-lambda/readme.md

 * [Cd](https://coq.inria.fr/doc/V8.18.0/refman/proof-engine/vernacular-commands.html#coq:cmd.Cd) - changes the current directory.
 It would let the player probe which directories exist on the file system.
 * [Ltac2 @ external](https://coq.inria.fr/doc/V8.18.0/refman/proof-engine/ltac2.html#coq:cmd.Ltac2-external) - binds an ltac function defined in ocaml to ltac2.
 These should be safe, but the command is blocked to be safe, in case there was an ltac2 function that was purposefully not imported to Coq.
 * [Locate File](https://coq.inria.fr/doc/V8.18.0/refman/proof-engine/ltac2.html#coq:cmd.Ltac2-external) - allows probing the filesystem to check whether files exist.
+* [Extraction module](https://coq.inria.fr/doc/V8.18.0/refman/addendum/extraction.html#generating-ml-code) - has commands that write new files on the file system in arbitrary directories.

 Server owners that are especially worried about security are encouraged to host the game on Linux and wrap coqc with the unshare program to block its access to